 If I had my way, I’d do nothing but make soap all day.
-I’ve had fun with many different types of soap, but the one thing that keeps me scratching my head is making goat milk soap white!
+I’ve had fun with many different types of soap, but the one thing that keeps me scratching my head how to make goat milk soap white!
 With a lot of practice, I’ve come up with the secret.

 For recipes and the process of making soap, check out the following articles: